HypothesisWorks/hypothesis/docs/internals.rst

 has two distributions: A parameter distribution, and a conditional template distribution given a parameter value.

-The idea is that the parameter says roughly what sort of things should be generated, and then the template distribution generates them given that specification.
+The idea is that a parameter value says roughly what sort of things should be generated, and then the template distribution generates them given that specification.

-To consider a simple example, a parameter value for a generating booleans is a single number between 0 and 1 which is the probability of generating true.
+To consider a simple example, a parameter value for a generating booleans is a number between 0 and 1 which is the probability of generating true.
 So in order to draw a boolean we draw that number from a uniform distribution, then we draw a boolean which is true with that probability.